-A. A practicum/internship is a work experience in an on- or off-campus setting for which a student receives academic credit.
+An internship is a work experience in an on- or off-campus setting for which a student receives academic credit.
 Supervision is provided for the student at the place of assignment by a designated on-site supervisor.
-An academic coordinator on campus further supervises and evaluates the student's progress and serves in a liaison capacity between the experience site and the university.
+The School of Business Internship Coordinator further supervises the student's progress and may serve as a liaison between the work site and the University.

-A. Juniors, seniors, and graduate students are eligible for practicum placements.
-Juniors would have completed most of the general education requirements and all of the lower-division courses in the business core, including courses in basic computing, accounting, communications, and statistics.
+Juniors, seniors, and graduate students are eligible for internship placements.
+Juniors would have completed most of the general education requirements and all of the lower-division courses in the business core, including courses in basic computing, accounting, communication, and statistics.
 Seniors would have completed at least a year of upper-division courses in business administration, much of which would be in their specialty areas.
-Graduate (M.B.A.) students hold a baccalaureate degree, in business or non-business areas.
-Sophomore or freshman students may register for BA 209 credit; however, four credits is the maximum amount of credit available.
+Graduate (MBA or MiM) students hold a baccalaureate degree, in business or non-business areas.

 - Assist in developing a business plan